by Ari Weinzweig

 1 cup bread crumbs

-To fry the aged Chelsea goat cheese slices, melt the butter over moderately high heat in a heavy-bottomed skillet.
-Coat each round with the egg wash then completely coat in breadcrumbs.
-Fry the cheese, about one minute each side, until golden.
+- To fry the aged Chelsea goat cheese slices, melt the butter over moderately high heat in a heavy-bottomed skillet.
+Fry the cheese rounds, about one minute each side, until golden.